 Great designs are the product of hard work, ingenuity, innovation and a significant investment of time and energy.
 The problem is, no business has unlimited stores of these attributes and resources.

 In order to conserve some of that precious time and energy, and in order to keep those creative sparks from burning out too soon, increasing numbers of businesses are relying on design systems.

-But what exactly is a design system, and why does your business need one?
+But what exactly is a design system as a service, and why does your business need one?
 We’ll be taking a look at these questions, as well as dispelling some of the myths that surround this crucial tool.